The world’s ‘plastic flood’ has reached the Arctic

 “But the consequences might be even more serious.
 As climate change progresses, the Arctic is warming three times faster than the rest of the world.
 Consequently, the plastic flood is hitting ecosystems that are already seriously strained.

-"The resolution for a global plastic treaty, passed at the UN Environment Assembly this February, is an important first step.
-In the course of the negotiations over the next two years, effective, legally binding measures must be adopted including reduction targets in plastic production."
+“The resolution for a global plastic treaty, passed at the UN Environment Assembly this February, is an important first step.
+In the course of the negotiations over the next two years, effective, legally binding measures must be adopted, including reduction targets in plastic production.”

 The team also called on European countries to slash their levels of plastic waste, and called for stronger controls on fishing gear entering oceans.